xiandenis/WLOP/README.md

 # WLOP
-Consolidation of Unorganized Point Clouds for Surface Reconstruction
+paper：Consolidation of Unorganized Point Clouds for Surface Reconstruction